 NATO respects the right of every country to choose its own security arrangements.
 Each sovereign country has the right to choose for itself whether it joins any treaty or alliance.
-This fundamental principle is enshrined in international agreements, including the Helsinki Final Act and the Charter of Paris for a New Europe.
+This fundamental principle is enshrined in international agreements, including the Helsinki Final Act.
 NATO membership is not imposed on countries.
 Article 13 of the Washington Treaty specifically gives Allies the right to leave should they wish to.